Tom Oppé

-Thomas Ernest Oppé (7 February 1925 – 25 June 2007) was an English paediatrician and a professor of paediatrics at St Mary's Hospital, London.
+Thomas Ernest Oppé CBE (7 February 1925 – 25 June 2007) was an English paediatrician and a professor of paediatrics at St Mary's Hospital, London.
 He is regarded as a pioneer in children's health services and infant nutrition.

 Early life

 Oppé was born in 1925 in Hampstead to Ernest Frederick, a banker, and Ethel Nellie (née Rackstraw).
 His paternal uncle was the historian and art collector Paul Oppé.
 Tom Oppé attended University College School, and went into banking at the age of 15.
 He left after six months, deciding that he would prefer to study medicine, and began his pre-clinical training at Guy's Hospital in 1942.
 He was evacuated to Tunbridge Wells for much of the Second World War, and graduated with honours in 1947.
 He completed his national service as a surgeon lieutenant with the Royal Navy Medical Service, working mostly on board the aircraft carrier HMS Implacable.